 She just passed away and I can't remember the last time my daughter looked at me – last night or this morning?
 And what did she say to me last time?
 What did she eat?
 When was the last time she called "mom"?
 What if one day I forget what her voice was and what she looked like?
 "John," I grab my husband's hand in fright, "promise me that you will order a tombstone for her."
 Carved out of white stone.
 Such that she looks like she is alive.

-GET AROUND: Located 60 km from Stockholm, the town is one of the oldest in Sweden, dating back to the 12th century.
-It was there in 1523.
-June 6 Gustav Vasa was elected king.
-On this day, Sweden left the Kalmar Union with Denmark and Norway and became independent, so every year on June 6.
-Sweden's National Day is a public holiday in the country.
-A symbol of the town's rich history - XIII-XIV centuries towering cathedral.
-It is open to visitors during the specified hours.
-The tombstone of Catherine Jagiellon's daughter can be seen right next to the altar, on the left side.
-The pearl necklace is not exposed to prevent theft.
+VISIT: Located 60 kilometers from Stockholm, this town is one of Sweden's oldest, dating back to the 12th century.
+It was here, on June 6, 1523, that Gustav Vasa was elected king, marking Sweden's independence from the Kalmar Union with Denmark and Norway.
+Consequently every year on the 6th of June Sweden's National Day is celebrated.
+The 13th- and 14th-century cathedral, a symbol of the town's rich history, welcomes visitors during specific hours.
+A poignant reminder of Catherine Jagiellon's tragic loss, the tombstone of her daughter is located near the altar.
+The pearl necklace, a precious artifact, taken from her grave, is kept secure to prevent theft.

 Where?: Strängnäs cathedral, Biskopsgränd 2, Strängnäs